owlbarn/tutorial/book/signal/README.md

 $$ Y_k = \sum_{j=0}^{n-1}y_j~\omega^{jk},$$ {#eq:signal:dft01}
 $$ y_k = \frac{1}{n}\sum_{j=0}^{n-1}Y_k~\omega^{-jk},$$

-where $\omega = \exp{-2\pi~i/n}$ and $i = \sqrt{-1}$. $j$ and $k$ are indices that go from 0 to $n-1$ and $k = 0, 1, ..., n -1$.
+where $\omega = e^{-2\pi~i/n}$ and $i = \sqrt{-1}$. $j$ and $k$ are indices that go from 0 to $n-1$.

-We highly suggest you to checkout the [video](https://www.youtube.com/watch?v=spUNpyF58BY) that's named "But what is the Fourier Transform?
+We highly recommend you to checkout the [video](https://www.youtube.com/watch?v=spUNpyF58BY) that's named "But what is the Fourier Transform?
 A visual introduction" produced by 3Blue1Brown.
 It shows how this [@eq:signal:dft01] of Fourier Transform comes into being with beautiful and clear illustration.
 (TODO: follow the video, explain the idea of FT clearly, not just smashing an equation into readers' faces.)

-(maybe TODO: we can perhaps implement a naive DFT process, both to illustrate the theory with OCaml code, and lay the foundation for understanding FFT.
-Refer to: Matlab NC book, Chap 8.2)

-You might be wondering, it's cool that I can recognise how a sound is composed, but so what?
+What can we do if we know how a sound is composed?
-Think of a classic example where you need to remove some high pitch noisy from some music.
-By using DFT, you can easily find out the frequency of this noisy, remove this frequency, and turn the signal back to the time domain by using something a reverse process.
+Think of a classic example where you need to remove some high pitch noise from some music.
+By using DFT, you can easily find out the frequency of this noise, remove this frequency, and turn the signal back to the time domain by using something a reverse process.

-Not just sound; you can also get a noisy image, recognise its noise by applying Fourier Transform, remove the noises, and reconstruct the image without noise.
+You can also get a noisy image, recognise its noise by applying Fourier Transform, remove the noises, and reconstruct the image without noise.
 We will show such examples later.

 Actually, the application of FT is more than on sound or image signal processing.